Elder Financial Abuse

 In these types of scams, perpetrators may pose as a Medicare representative to get older people to give them their personal information, or they will provide bogus services for elderly people at makeshift mobile clinics, then use the personal information they provide to bill Medicare and pocket the money.

 IRS Impersonation Scams

-- The IRS will never call a taxpayer to demand immediate payment, nor will the agency call about taxes owed without first having mailed a bill to the taxpayer.
+- call a taxpayer to demand immediate payment, nor will the agency call about taxes owed without first having mailed a bill to the taxpayer.

-- The IRS will never demand that a taxpayer pay taxes without giving him or her the opportunity to question or appeal the amount claimed to be owed.
+- demand that a taxpayer pay taxes without giving him or her the opportunity to question or appeal the amount claimed to be owed.

-- The IRS will never ask for a credit or debit card number over the phone.
+- ask for a credit or debit card number over the phone.

-- The IRS will never threaten to send local police or other law enforcement to have a taxpayer arrested.
+- threaten to send local police or other law enforcement to have a taxpayer arrested.

-- The IRS will never require a taxpayer to use a specific payment method for taxes, such as a prepaid debit card.
+- require a taxpayer to use a specific payment method for taxes, such as a prepaid debit card.